WheatBeer/WheatBeer.github.io/README.md

 ~~~

 ***
-This blog has been upgraded from the follow template.
+*This blog has been upgraded from the follow edition.*
 ***

 ## Edition